Dry eye syndrome or dysfunction of the tear film

-Tears are therefore very important for keeping the eye healthy.
-As well as having an antibacterial role, they lubricate the eye surface and protect it from any foreign bodies.
+Tears are therefore very important for avoiding dry eye.
+As well as having an antibacterial role, tears lubricate the eye surface and protect it from any foreign bodies.

-Other factors such as atmospheric and environmental pollution, lifestyle (computer screens), the presence of allergens (i.e. potentially irritating substances) and extended use of contact lenses, can reduce the production of tears.
-Also, meibomian gland dysfunction with lipid layer deficit are also a cause of dry eye.
+Other factors such as atmospheric and environmental pollution, lifestyle (computer screens), the presence of allergens (i.e. potentially irritating substances) and extended use of contact lenses can reduce the production of tears.
+Meibomian gland dysfunction with lipid layer deficit can also cause dry eye.

-Replacement fluid (artificial tears) must be used based on the following effective requirements:
+Replacement fluid (artificial tears or dry eye drops) must be used with the following specifications:

-- Advanced protective action for dry eye which requires greater hydration;
+- advanced protective action for dry eye that requires greater hydration;

-- Intensive protective action for nocturnal dry eye (e.g. gel products);
+- intensive protective action for nocturnal dry eye (e.g.dry eye gel);

 - to protect all layers of the tear film